Ph.D. in Business Administration

 Admissions to the doctoral program in Business Administration may be recommended for applicants who submit a competitive score on the Graduate Management Admission Test (GMAT) and have a 3.0 overall undergraduate GPA or at least a 3.10 GPA on the last 60 hours attempted at either the graduate or undergraduate level.
 However, admission is competitive among the pool of applicants, and only a small number of applicants are accepted.
 Therefore, the average GMAT and GPA of those accepted are much higher than the minimums stated above.

 The deadline for application is February 1.
-To initiate the application process complete the online application at the link below:
+To initiate the application process complete the online application at the following link: Application for Admission to the Graduate School

 Opportunities for financial assistance include teaching or research assistantships and non-service fellowships.
 Graduate assistants and non-service fellows who are not residents of Mississippi, along with their spouses, are not required to pay the nonresident registration fee.
 Full-time enrolled students holding assistantships are eligible to receive a partial tuition scholarship.

-The faculty of the School of Business plays an instrumental role in placing students in academic positions.
-Recent students have obtained positions at the University of Tennessee, Arizona State University, Virginia Tech, the University of South Alabama, Delta State University, and St. John’s University.
+The faculty of the School of Business plays an instrumental role in placing students in academic, government and private positions.
+The School of Business has a 100% placement of graduating students over the last 5 plus years.
+Recent students have obtained academic positions at the West Virginia University, Kansas State University, Utah State University, University of Southern Illinois (Carbondale), California State (Fullerton) University, University of South Alabama, Tennessee Tech University, and the University of Alabama at Huntsville.